crabbit-git/ccl12-inheritance/README.md

 # What's this then?

 This is the 12th "lab" exercise assigned by a software development course I'm doing at the moment.
 The point of this one was to familiarise us with inheritance in Python.
+You can see the instructions we were given in `task.md`.

 # What does it actually do?